 How to Write a Persuasive Essay - Step by Step Guide

 Whether you are enrolled in a college or pursuing an online degree, you will need to write a persuasive essay.
-The main purpose of this writing piece is to convince the reader to agree on a certain idea or opinion.
+The primary purpose of this writing piece is to convince the reader to agree on a specific idea or opinion.

-Thus, in the contemporary era, knowing how to write a persuasive essay is an important skill that everyone should have.
-This guide will help you write a perfect persuasive essay by going through the easy steps given below.
+Thus, in the contemporary era, knowing how to write this type of essay is an important skill that everyone should have.
+This guide will help you write a good persuasive essay by going through the easy steps given below.

-Moreover, it not only demonstrates why the author’s viewpoint is correct but also discusses why the opposing argument is incorrect.
+Moreover, it demonstrates why the author’s viewpoint is correct and discusses why the opposing argument is incorrect.

 Similarly, the following aspects are required to write a good persuasive essay.